selfcommunity/developers-doc/docs/apireference/v2/category/create_a_category.md

 title: Create a Category
 ---

-This endpoint creates a category
+This endpoint creates a category.

 :::info